 Workshop tips

-As with the target persona, you’ll want to define the goal before you arrange the workshop.
-As well as determining who you want to invite to the workshop, you’ll want to frame the session properly by being clear on these up front.
 You should mention this when you invite people, so they know what to expect, and then set the scene by recapping the persona and goal at the start of the workshop.

 3. Define the journey steps

 With the scope of your customer journey map defined, you can now break down the customer journey towards their goal into different steps.
-Effectively you are building the horizontal axis of the map during this phase.

-If you’re mapping the end-to-end customer experience you’ll typically want to break the journey in something like 6-10 steps, so you get the right level of detail.
-More than that can become overwhelming, and you can get lost in the details and not see the full picture.
-Less than that and you won’t get sufficient detail in each step for the map to be useful.
+Initial steps in our customer journey map template If you’re mapping the end-to-end customer experience you’ll typically want to break the journey in something like 6-10 steps, so you get the right level of detail.

 Workshop tips

 Mapping out the steps in the customer journey is done fairly easily by asking the group to describe the process they would need to go through to reach the customer goal.
 It’s best done all together, so that everyone has the same understanding of the steps involved in the customer journey.
-Ideally someone runs through it as a customer, looking at the site / app with fresh eyes.
-This is particularly important when teams have been working on a topic for a long time – it’s easy to lose sight of the end product.

 Have a think about the level of granularity that will be most useful before you start, and then guide people as you break these steps out.
 You can always group smaller steps together or split larger sections apart if you want to change the level of detail you are getting back from the group.